leondutoit/pydatsci/notes/day3.md

     console.log(totalKms);
 })();

-// the object we created are not there anymore myObj;
+// the objects we created are not there anymore myObj;
 kms;
 totalKms;